CUBRID/cubrid-manual/en/sql/datatype.rst

 *   All items must be entered as integer.
 *   AM/PM time notation is used to display time in the CSQL; while the 24-hour notation is used in the CUBRID Manager.
 *   AM/PM can be specified in the 24-hour notation.
 An error occurs if the time specified does not follow the AM/PM format.
-*   Every time value is stored in the 24-hour notation. **db_time_decode**, one of C API functions, is used to return a value in the 24-hour notation.
+*   Every time value is stored in the 24-hour notation.
 *   The :func:`TO_TIME` function is used to return a character string type into a TIME type.

 ::